 In the Layer Controls for the ensemble layer, uncheck Color by Member.

 Look at the display to notice that all of the contours are now the same color.
 This is because the range from the ensemble members (0-20) is still being applied to the enhancement.
-Since all of the pressure values are greater than 20 Pascals, everything is maxed out on the enhancement.
-Change the enhancement values to better fit the range of data by right-clicking on the colorbar in the Legend and selecting Change Range.
+Since all of the pressure values are greater than 20 Pascals, the color value for the enhancement table maximum is used.
+Change the enhancement values to fit the range of data by right-clicking on the colorbar in the Legend and selecting Change Range.
 In the Change Range window, enter a From value of 95200 and a To value of 105200.

 Use a formula to display the minimum pressure value of a few ensemble members.